 Where Can Wet Rot Be Found?

 The typical sites where wet rot occurs range from roofs and attics to cellars, crawlspaces, and basements.
 It can also show up in the wood of your window frames.
 But there are other parts of your home that wet rot could appear—if you have wooden structures that should become exposed to prolonged moisture elsewhere in the house, such as from a plumbing leak, wet rot will have a chance to appear just as well.
+In your crawlspace or basement, you’ll want to check the wooden support beams and the floor joists.

-Wet Rot: How to Fix It?
+Wet Rot: Tips on How to Fix It

 What Is It?